2016–2021 literary phishing thefts

-Between 2016 and 2021 multiple prepublication manuscripts were stolen via a phishing scheme that investigators believed were conducted by an industry insider or insiders.
-In 2022 the FBI arrested Filippo Bernardini, a 29-year-old Italian citizen living in London and working for Simon & Schuster.
+Between 2016 and 2021, multiple prepublication manuscripts were stolen via a phishing scheme that investigators believed were conducted by an industry insider or insiders.
+In 2022, the FBI arrested Filippo Bemardini, a 29-year-old Italian-American citizen living in London and working for Simon & Schuster.

 Background

 Piracy in the publishing industry can have a negative impact on profits and royalties, and some industry professionals take extreme precautions with highly-anticipated releases.
 Translators for some books in The Da Vinci Code series were reported by Vulture to have been "required to work in a basement with security guards clocking trips to the bathroom".